Temperature transformation recovering the compressible law of the wall for turbulent channel flow: Potential Applications and Limitations

 Third, the transformation can also be incorporated in the classical wall-stress models in LES following the approach of \citet{Griffin2023}.
-As shown in Fig.~\ref{fig:SL_Tplus_f1f2f3_influence}, when \(\psi_3 \approx 0\) is applied, the transformed temperature profiles still approximately agree with the law of the wall at high Reynolds numbers in the inner layer.
+As shown in Fig.~\ref{fig:SL_Tplus_f1f2f3_influence}, when \(\psi_3 \approx 0\) is applied, the transformed temperature profiles still approximately agree with the LoW at high Reynolds numbers within the inner layer.
 In such cases, \(\psi_3 \approx 0\) might be reasonable when applied inversely in the wall model \citep{Griffin2023}.
-Moreover, as shown in Fig.~\ref{fig:Tplus_yplus_tke}(b), the simplified transformations in Eqs.~\eqref{eq:VD_Tplus_simplified} and \eqref{eq:SL_Tplus_simplified} demonstrate reasonable agreement with the incompressible case within the typical wall-modelled layer.
-Therefore, the simplified transformations may also be considered.
+Moreover, as shown in Fig.~\ref{fig:Tplus_beta_lmP} and \ref{fig:Tplus_beta_lmE}, the simplified transformations demonstrate reasonable agreement with the incompressible distribution within the typical wall-modelled layer.
+Therefore, the simplified transformations may also be applied.
 Applications of these approaches in wall-modeled LES will be the subject of future investigation.